sattar15/Amazon-Sales-Data-Analysis-with-python/README.md

-🛒 Amazon Sales Data Analysis Project
+# 🛒 Amazon Sales Data Analysis Project

-🔍 Project Overview
+## 🔍 Project Overview

 This project performs a comprehensive analysis of Amazon sales data using Python.
 It focuses on identifying key trends in product sales, customer behavior, and regional performance.
-Through data preprocessing and insightful visualizations, the project aims to help businesses make data-driven decisions.

-🛠️ Technologies Used
-Python

-Pandas

-NumPy

-Matplotlib

-Seaborn

-Jupyter Notebook

-📁 Dataset Description
-The dataset includes features such as:

-Order ID

-Product Name

-Category

-Sub-Category

-Order Date

-Ship Mode

-State / Region

-Sales, Profit, and Discount

-🎯 Key Objectives
-Clean and preprocess sales data.

-Analyze product categories and sub-categories performance.

-Understand regional and seasonal sales trends.

-Identify high-profit vs low-performing products.

-Visualize key metrics to support business strategy.

-📊 Sample Insights
-Best-selling product categories by revenue.

-States/Regions with highest and lowest sales.

-Correlation between discount and profit margins.

-Month-wise sales performance.
+Through data cleaning, preprocessing, and insightful visualizations, the goal is to support data-driven decision-making for business growth.

+---

+## 🛠️ Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Jupyter Notebook

+---

+## 📁 Dataset Description

+The dataset contains detailed sales information with the following features:

+- `Order ID`
+- `Product Name`
+- `Category`
+- `Sub-Category`
+- `Order Date`
+- `Ship Mode`
+- `State` / `Region`
+- `Sales`, `Profit`, and `Discount`

+---

+## 🎯 Key Objectives

+- Clean and preprocess the sales data for analysis.
+- Analyze performance of product categories and sub-categories.
+- Understand regional and seasonal sales trends.
+- Identify high-profit and underperforming products.
+- Visualize important metrics to support strategic business planning.

+---

+## 📊 Sample Insights

+- 📈 **Top-selling product categories** by total revenue.
+- 🗺️ **States/regions with the highest and lowest sales** performance.
+- 💸 **Impact of discounts on profit margins**.
+- 📅 **Month-wise sales trends** to uncover seasonal patterns.

+---